maebob/emtp23_ai-bug-plus/README.md

 When building possible configurations in BugPlus, we felt the need for a visual editor.
 This is why we also created a publicly accessible editor for BugPlus.

-This GitHub repository serves as a comprehensive resource for BugPlus, providing the the tools to understand and utilize this simple, yet powerful language for logical problem-solving.
+This GitHub repository serves as a comprehensive resource for BugPlus, providing the tools to understand and utilize this simple, yet powerful language for logical problem-solving.

 ## Participants